Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Elisabeth de Dragoness.md

 Elisabeth de Dragoness is a [[Tiefling]] Draconic Bloodline [[Sorcerer]].
 She is played by Kim.
 # Description
 ## Appearance
 Elisabeth is a young adult bronze-skinned [[Tiefling]].
-Like other members of the [[Dragoness family]], parts of her skin are covered with segments of dark orange scales.
+Like other members of the [[Dragoness Family]], parts of her skin are covered with segments of dark orange scales.
 She's of slender build, and has green lizard-like eyes.
 Two horns protrude from her forehead, wrapping backwards over her head and dark-colored hair.

 Elisabeth is often dressed in modest noble clothing, including a large cloak designed to somewhat obscure both her heritage and wealth, though the cloak is also addorned with a silver emblem om the [[Dragoness Family]].
 ## Personality